MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 # Contact me

-If you use my code to make your own magic windows, I'd love to see them!
+If you use my code to make your own Magic Windows, I'd love to see them!
 I'm on Twitter at [@mferraro89](https://twitter.com/mferraro89).
 I will gladly help if you get stuck!

 # One Last Thing